fsschneider/DeepOBS/docs/index.rst

 It can evaluate the performance of new optimizers on a variety of **real-world test problems** and automatically compare them with **realistic baselines**.

 The code for the current implementation in TensorFlow can be found on `GitHub`_.
+We plan also provide a DeepOBS implementation in PyTorch soon.
+In the meantime, PyTorch users can still use parts of DeepOBS such as the data preprocessing scripts or the visualization features.

 .. toctree::
   :maxdepth: 2